ComposableFi/composable/docs/docs/internal/currency.md

 We express the identity of a currency as a positive integer.
 Any positive integer may be a currency id, but not all integers are currency ids.

-The [CurrencyFactory](../frame/currency-factory) pallet manages all currencies created in the runtime.
+The CurrencyFactory (frame/currency-factory) pallet manages all currencies created in the runtime.
 For clarification on the low-level basics, look into the pallet readme.

 ### Amounts